Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: PIC Simulation and Validation

-This procedure yielded the non-Markovian friction kernel solely from equilibrium noise.
-In the second set of 20 ensemble simulations, we introduced active test particles with an initial directed momentum corresponding to a supersonic velocity $v_0 = 3.0 v_{th}$.
-Unlike the passive tracers in Set A, these particles were fully coupled to the Maxwell solver, allowing them to excite wakes and experience self-consistent drag forces.
-We tracked the velocity decay $v(t)$ of these projectiles to serve as the ground truth for validation.
+In the second set of simulations, we introduced active test particles fully coupled to the Maxwell solver, allowing them to excite wakes and experience self-consistent drag forces.
+To thoroughly validate the framework across different kinetic regimes, we tracked projectiles initialized at both a sub-thermal velocity ($v_0 = 0.3 v_{th}$) and a supersonic velocity ($v_0 = 3.0 v_{th}$).

-The validation results are summarized in Fig. \ref{fig:validation}.
-We compared the velocity decay observed in the brute-force drag simulations (Set B) against the theoretical trajectory predicted by solving the GLE (Eq. \ref{eq:NonMarkovian_Accel}) using the equilibrium-extracted kernel from Set A. The GLE prediction (dashed red line) shows remarkable agreement with the full non-equilibrium PIC results (solid black line) for the $3.0 v_{th}$ projectile.
-Crucially, the GLE captures not only the mean decay rate (stopping power) but also the transient oscillatory features at early times ($t < \omega_p^{-1}$).
-These oscillations correspond to the ringing of the plasma wake formation, a non-Markovian memory effect that is completely absent in standard Chandrasekhar or Balescu-Lenard slowing-down models.
+The validation results for the sub-thermal and supersonic cases are summarized in Fig. \ref{fig:validation_subthermal} and Fig. \ref{fig:validation_supersonic}, respectively.
+We compared the velocity decay observed in the brute-force drag simulations against the theoretical trajectory predicted by solving the exact GLE (Eq. \ref{eq:NonMarkovian_Accel}) using the equilibrium-extracted kernel.
+For the $0.3 v_{th}$ projectile shown in Fig. \ref{fig:validation_subthermal}, the GLE prediction tracks the non-equilibrium PIC results exceptionally well.
+Furthermore, this figure includes the Markovian Vlasov reference curve, which visibly overestimates the drag because it fails to account for the finite relaxation time of the plasma.
+By incorporating the full frequency-dependent structure of the memory kernel, the GLE correctly captures the transient dynamics of the plasma wake formation.

-This agreement quantitatively verifies that the equilibrium memory kernel, when properly Doppler-shifted, contains the complete nonlinear transport physics required to describe high-speed drag.
+This accuracy extends to the high-speed inertial drag regime shown in Fig. \ref{fig:validation_supersonic}.
+The GLE successfully tracks the $3.0 v_{th}$ projectile, confirming that the equilibrium memory kernel, when properly Doppler-shifted, contains the complete nonlinear friction physics required across velocity spaces.